 Earlier, Barbados prequalified 13 bidders from Europe, South Korea, Latin America and Canada.

-The qualifying firms included Brazil’s Companhia de Participações em Concessões (CPC), Jamaica’s Eppley and Jamaica Producers Group in a consortium with France’s Egis, the Dominican Republic’s Corporación Aeroportuaria del Este SAS (CAE), Jamaica’s Williams Industries in a consortium with France’s Vinci, and Mexican operators Gap and OMA.
+The qualifying firms included Brazil’s Companhia de Participações em Concessões (CPC), Jamaica’s Eppley and Jamaica Producers Group in a consortium with France’s EGIS, the Dominican Republic’s Corporación Aeroportuaria del Este SAS (CAE), Jamaica’s Williams Industries in a consortium with France’s Vinci, and Mexican operators GAP and OMA.

 Minister of Tourism and International Transport Senator Lisa Cummins was quoted by BNamericas as saying: “We remain focused on the GAIA PPP to mobilise private sector investment and expertise, redevelop and upgrade the infrastructure and facilitate the redesign of the airport for the new realities of the aviation industry.
 This, while strategically retaining ownership of our airport.”